 Many companies trying to leverage social media start by posting their products and promotional posts, instead of understanding that social media is about building relationships first.
 So focus more on what the customers needs and build relationships instead of posting random things.

-These sharing tactics can your “word of mouth” marketing and give a value to your customers.
+These sharing tactics can boost your “word of mouth” marketing and give a value to your customers.
 It will help you convince current customers to keep coming back as well as to sell more to your prospective customers.
-And you don’t have to be a huge online store to start using these simple, but efficient tactics.
+And you don’t have to be a huge online store to start using these simple, but effective tactics.
 They work just as well (or better) for small and medium-sized online stores too.